Get Schooled

 “Can you tell me about this major I’m interested in?”

-Your advisor should have a working knowledge of many different academic programs offered at your school - take advantage of this wealth of expertise and ask questions about the majors you're interested in.
-They can also refer you to another advisor or professor who can answer any specific questions you may have about a major or program.
+Your advisor should be familiar with many different academic programs offered at your school, so take advantage of their knowledge and ask questions about the majors you're interested in.
+They can also refer you to another advisor or professor who can answer more specific questions you may have about a major or program.

-Your advisor works with tons of students at your school!
-They'll likely have an understanding of what classes students have loved and valued in the past, and can give you tips on choosing electives and professors.
+Your advisor works with lots of students at your school, so they’ll likely have an understanding of what classes they’ve loved and valued in the past, and can give you tips on choosing electives and professors.

-“What kind of careers have graduates of this major at my college gone into in the past?”
+“What kinds of careers have graduates of this major pursued in the past?”

-As you think about which major to pursue, it’s important to know what kinds of careers and job opportunities are typically offered to those with your degree.
-Your academic advisor should be able to provide information about what past alumni have gone on to do professionally after graduating.
-They can potentially even put you in touch with a recent alumni who's working in a profession that is of interest to you!
+As you think about which major to pursue, it’s good to have a general idea of the kinds of careers and job opportunities available once you graduate.
+Your academic advisor should be able to provide some information about what alumni have gone on to do professionally and can potentially put you in touch with someone who's working in a career that interests you!

-"Are there any internships available for students pursuing this major at my school?"
+“Are there any internships available for students pursuing this major?”

-Having an internship in college is a valuable way to prepare you to apply to jobs after you graduate.
-Internships provide hands-on work experience AND an opportunity to network and find a mentor.
-You can also check in with your school's career center to learn about internship opportunities near you.
+Having an internship in college is a valuable way to prepare you to pursue your career after graduating.
+Internships provide hands-on work experience, an opportunity to network, and maybe even an opportunity to find a professional mentor.
+Your advisor can refer you to internships they know of and can connect you to your school’s career center to learn about more opportunities near you.

 “Can we conduct a degree audit?”

-When you have completed your first year of college, conducting a degree audit with your advisor will help you know if you're on track to complete your college’s & major's required credits and receive your degree.
-It's important to stay on track to graduate and be aware of the progress you're making towards completion.
+Once you've completed your first year of college, conducting a degree audit with your advisor will help you know if you're on track to complete your required credits and receive your degree on time.
+If something is off, they can help you make a game plan to help you get back on track.

-“What can I do if I'm having a hard time in class?”
+“What should I do if I'm having a hard time in a class?”

 Other types of advisors on campus

 Academic advisors are not the only types of advisors on college campuses.
-Other advisors you can find on campus include:
+Other advisors include:

-• Career center: Advisors in your school’s career center support students in career readiness, finding employment opportunities, and how to transfer all the knowledge into a career once you graduate.
+• Career center: Advisors in your school’s career center support students with exploring career paths, finding jobs and internships, and preparing to start their career once they graduate.

 Succeed in College